-There is minimal research on the victimization of individuals with mental health challenges.
-One in four individuals with a mental health challenges are likely to be a victim of violence in a given year.
-People with mental health challenges often face socio-economic deprivation, such as unemployment, poverty, lack of social supports and inadequate housing and/or homelessness.
+There is minimal research on the victimization of individuals with mental health conditions.
+One in four individuals with a mental health condition are likely to be a victim of violence in a given year.
+People with mental health conditions often face socio-economic deprivation, such as unemployment, poverty, lack of social supports and inadequate housing and/or homelessness.
 These factors increase vulnerability to victimization.
-The stress and trauma of being victimized can heighten an individual’s sense of vulnerability and anxiety, which can exacerbate signs of the mental health challenges, increase the likelihood of homelessness, and diminish quality of life.
+The stress and trauma of being victimized can heighten an individual’s sense of vulnerability and anxiety, which can exacerbate signs of the mental health conditions, increase the likelihood of homelessness, and diminish quality of life.

 What you can do: